Logo Dark

 Nuxt and Strapi

-Steps on How to Build an E-commerce Store with Nuxt.js and Strapi
+Steps on How to Build an E-commerce Store with Nuxt.js and Strapi.

 Prerequisites

-Node.js and npm installed on your system
+Node. js and npm installed on your system

-Basic information of JavaScript
+Basic information about JavaScript

 Basic knowledge of Vue and Nuxt.Js

-Node.js & npm installed; npm comes with Node.js by default now, so you can download Node.js from the Node.js professional site if you have not already.
+Node.js npm installed; npm comes with Node.js by default now, so you can download Node.js from the Node.js professional site if you have not already.

 Install Node.js and npm